Fredensborg MunicipalityFlow-based collaboration: together we create clarity in complexity

 Fredensborg Municipality wishes to promote a smooth and effective collaboration on complex business cases and provide companies with a higher level of service.
 The municipality has experience of such cases from its Centre for Urban Development, Environment and Business.
-Here, the municipality has found how important dialogue and coordination with the applicants and between the different experts in the administration is for complex cases.
+Here, the municipality has found how dialogue and coordination with applicants and between the different experts in the administration are key to complex cases.

-In light of their experience, Fredensborg Municipality wishes to create a collaborative culture in its Centre for Urban Development, Environment and Business, based on clearly defined roles and responsibilities for those involved in processing complex business cases.
-Along with Implement, the municipality has therefore created a “flow-based work culture” based on checking expectations, collaboration, coordination between different experts, and clear roles and responsibilities.
+Based on their experience with the collaboration, the municipality strives to achieve a culture based on clearly defined roles and responsibilities for those involved in processing cases.
+In collaboration with Implement, the municipality has therefore created “flow-based work culture” based on matching of expectations, collaboration and coordination between different experts.